gristlekinginc/metsci-site-v2/docs/tutorial-extras/004-metsci-demo-dash.md

 Starting with a fresh OS install is recommended to avoid conflicts with existing packages.
 :::

-Connect your Pi (Ethernet/LAN cable strongly preferred over WiFi) and search for the Pi on your local network.
-SSH in, then update/upgrade with
+Once you've set up your Pi, connect it to your local network (Ethernet/LAN cable strongly preferred over WiFi).
+SSH in using Terminal, then update/upgrade with:

 ```bash
 sudo apt update && sudo apt dist-upgrade -y && sudo apt autoremove -y
 ```